RKouchoo/Haltech-ARM64-Bridge/README.md

 - USB device: FTDI FT232H, VID `0403`, PID `6014`
 - Software used during development: Haltech NSP 1.48.4
 - This project is unofficial and is not affiliated with Haltech or FTDI.
-- The direct transport requires further hardware validation before firmware updates or safety-critical tuning work.

 ## Safety

+#### !!
+It is unclear if using this driver will void your warranty, caution is advised !!

 ECU communication is safety-critical.
 Begin with connection and map-read tests.
 Keep ECU power and USB stable during transfers.
-Do not use this project for a firmware update until the transport has been independently validated.
-Keep a supported x64 recovery environment available.
+I do not recommend using this driver to do a firmware update.
+Keep as upported x64 system available.

 ## Requirements